bochrap/wordle-clone-next/gamelogic.md

 ### After each row

+Have Enter Key and/or submit functionality to try submitting a guess
 validate guess  [  2 steps ]
 database check for valid guess
 Then record guess in database  -- can be left till we implement game id storage